dndegwa/chiffon_cosmetics_sales_tools/README.md

 This repository demonstrates a **complete browser-based BI workflow**: from data generation to transformation to visualization using free, lightweight tools like HTML/JavaScript, Excel Power Query, and Power BI.

 It highlights **practical problem-solving, ETL design, and business logic implementation**, showing how small businesses can automate pricing and sales operations without costly infrastructure.

+---

+# LICENSE

+Copyright (c) 2025 Denis Ndegwa

+ALL RIGHTS RESERVED.

+No part of this software, code, or documentation may be reproduced, distributed, or copied in any form without the express written permission of the author.

+You may NOT:
+- Copy, modify, or distribute this work
+- Use this work in any other project
+- Claim this work as your own

+For permission requests, contact: dndegwa@gmail.com